Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Application to microbiome datasets

 \subsection{The Vaginal Microbiome}

 We also consider a dataset previously presented in \cite{ravel_vaginal} which contains a larger number of biological samples (900) and a simpler bacterial community structure.
 These biological samples are derived from 54 healthy women.
 Multiple biological samples are taken from each individual, ranging from one to 32 biological samples per individual.
 Each woman has been classified, before our microbiome sequencing data were generated, into vaginal community state subtypes (CST).
-This dataset contains only species level taxonomic information and we filtered OTUs by occurrence.
-We only retain species with more than 5 reads in at least 10\% of biological samples.
+This dataset contains only species level taxonomic information, and we filtered OTUs by occurrence.
+We only retain species with more than five reads in at least 10\% of biological samples.
 This filtering resulted in 31 distinct OTUs.
 We ran one MCMC chain with 50,000 iterations.

 We performed the same analyses as in the previous subsection.
 The results are shown in Figure \ref{ravel.fig}.
 Clustering probabilities indicate strong within CST similarity (panel a).
-There is one exception, CST IV-A samples, in some cases, presents low levels of similarities when compared to each other, and tend to cluster with CST I, CST III and CST IV-B samples.
+There is one exception, CST IV-A samples, in some cases, presenting low levels of similarities when compared to each other and tend to cluster with CST I, CST III, and CST IV-B samples.
 This is because CST IV-A is characterized as a highly heterogeneous subtype \citep{ravel_vaginal}.
 The ordination plots are consistent with the discoveries in \cite{ravel_vaginal}.
-A tetrahedron shape is recovered and CST I, II, III, IV-B occupy the four vertices.
+A tetrahedron shape is recovered, and CST I, II, III, IV-B occupy the four vertices.
 CST II is well separated from other CSTs by the third axis.
+This pattern is similar to the one observed in the plots generated using PCoA (Figure S5).
 We also observed a sub-clustering in CST II which has not been detected and discussed in \cite{ravel_vaginal}.
 This difference in the results can be due to distinct clustering metrics in the analyses.